InEngine-NET/InEngine.NET/docs-src/queuing.md

 # Queuing

-InEngine.NET's queue functionality allows for commands to be run in the background with a simple publish/consume model.
+InEngine.NET's queue functionality allows for commands to be run in the background via a [publish/subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) model.
+A command should be queued when it is desirable to run the command once, as soon as possible, in a background task.

+Queuing is especially important for Web site and applications.
+Queuing is like the sister technology of caching.
+Caching makes page loads faster when reading data from a database, or serving static assets, by drastically reducing direct database and file system read operations.
+Queuing makes page loads faster when writing data to a database, or performing other blocking tasks, by pushing them into the background.
+Some common examples are sending emails, importing CSV files into a database, transforming an image file, and processing a shopping cart order.
+It is not appropriate to use queuing if output from the task is needed immediately in the response of a Web request.

 ## Queue Drivers

 To make use of queue features, a queue driver must be specified in [appsettings.json](configuration).

 These are the available drivers...

 ### File